scott-whitworth/space_genetics/README.md

 The following is pulled in data and will need to be updated.

-Trevor was here

 <h1>DART Mission Optimization Project</h1>
 <i>Last updated: August 6th, 2020</i>

 <h2>Project Background & Current Objective</h2>

   NASA's Double Asteroid Redirection Test (DART) mission involves having the spacecraft perform a kinetic impact to change the orbital trajectory of Dimorphos around the parent body, Didymos.
 The spacecraft to be used is fitted with a NEXT ion thruster though is not required to hit the target but rather be used as a technical demonstration.
-For this project, our goal is to find an optimal trajectory using the thruster that would result in a greater difference in velocity with the target to make for a more effective change in Dimorphos' orbit.
-Along with optimizing the effectiveness of the DART mission, this project also aims at optimizing the process of finding a solution.
+For the previous project, the goal was to find an optimal trajectory using the thruster that would result in a greater difference in velocity with the target to make for a more effective change in Dimorphos' orbit.
+For the summer of 2021, the new goal is to attempt to optimize the program so that the spacecraft can instead perform a soft landing on the asteroid.

   Currently, the tools for finding the best trajectory is utilizing a genetic algorithm that uses Nvidia's CUDA platform to optimize parameters that leads to both hitting the asteriod and maximizing the velocity difference.
-At this stage of development the focus is on improving and verifying the effectiveness of the genetic algorithm in finding valid parameters that leads to an impact on the asteriod.
+At this stage of development the focus is to use the refined genetic algorithm to optimize the cost function to work for a soft landing instead of a crash into the asteroid.

   Parameters being optimizing are the following
   | Variable Name               | Units    	  | Description                                                                                                                                                |   	|